tc-reynolds/DWW/README.md

 Data is tracked under;
   - ./data/chem/ or ./data/coli/ or ./log/copper_lead/
 ## DWW Scripts and information
-### runscrapers.py
+### run_scrapers.py
-- This file handles logging and building web scrapers for each state.
+- This file starts off all of the services for the scraping class.
+It uses the scraper_factory.py file to build scrapers, and initiates running the scraper objects once built by the factory
 - It can be run in either single state mode or multi-threaded statemode by flipping the commented state of the *single_state* function call or the *start_threading* function call in the __main__ function
 - It reads states from the *api_handler.jsp_states* dictionary
 ### JSPScraper.py
+ - Object Class
-This file handles all standardized DWW websites.
+ - Handles all standardized DWW websites.
 Many of the websites follow the exact same format with only slightly different api-endpoints
-This file is essentially a web scraping object class, with a constructor that is built by the *runscrapers.py* file
+ - Built by the *runscrapers.py* file
 ### utils.py
 - Data cleaning
 - Proper URL's for parsing